-Posted April 8, 2014 By: Tomek Kondrat
+Posted April 8, 2014 at 03:00 am by Tomek Kondrat

 ART, which you can read more about in our story from February, is a hot topic in the Android world.
 This future replacement for Dalvik is still in the testing phase, and it contains some bugs that may pop up here and there.
 Hopefully, in the next release of Android, ART will be as polished and stable as it needs to be.

-Posted February 12, 2014 By: Jimmy McGee
+Posted February 12, 2014 at 08:00 am by Jimmy McGee

 XDA community members are known for boosting the performance of their Android devices in much the same way that baby boomers would modify and improve their hot rod cars.
 One new feature of KitKat is poised to help improve application performance in Android.
 This feature is known as ART, though it’s still an experimental feature, there is rumor that it will be the default soon.
 But what is this talk about ART really?
 And what is ART?

 In today’s video, XDA Developer TV Producer Jordan talks about the ART runtime compiler.
 He gives a basic overview of what ART does.
 Then Jordan talks about what ART does differently than the current runtime compiler known as Dalvik.
 So if you want to learn more about the A. . .
 READ ON »

 Posted February 2, 2014 at 07:00 pm by Tomek Kondrat